Author’s Tools

 Screen-Shots

 I have simply used Microsoft’s Snipping Tool for screen-shots and exported as PNG in all books.
-For the second edition I re-did many of these to make them more readable.
+For the second edition of Embedded Software for the IoT, I re-did many of these to make them more readable.
 Mostly this was done by focusing on only parts of the screen, or by increasing font-size.
 The latter was done with all WireShark images.
 In the first edition I ran all screen-shots through Gimp, to make them look better in Black & White.
 It became clear that this added no real value, and the concept was dropped in the second edition.
 In the third edition many figures are improved by zooming further.

 Photographs